apache/apisix/docs/en/latest/getting-started.md

 ## Add a prefix to the route

-Now lets say you want to add a prefix (eg: samplePrefix) to the route and do not want to use the `host` header then you can use the proxy rewrite plugin to do it.
+Now lets say you want to add a prefix (eg: samplePrefix) to the route and do not want to use the `host` header then you can use the proxy-rewrite plugin to do it.

 ```bash
 curl http://127.0.0.1:9080/apisix/admin/routes/5 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '